 Fortunately, you do not have to approach withdrawals alone.
-When you enter into medical detox, you will be provided with medication that alleviates the severe withdrawal symptoms.
+When you enter into NCBI, you will be provided with medication that alleviates the severe withdrawal symptoms.
 The presence of medical professionals on hand allows you to be monitored to protect you from having seizures.

 Some withdrawal symptoms you can expect to have include:

 The rate at which you get through Seconal withdrawal symptoms will vary from one person to another and is dependent on several factors.
 For one, it may take a few days to break through the worst of your symptoms, and for others, it can take a week or longer.